intel/cri-resource-manager/docs/policy/topology-aware.md

 Topology hint generation is globally enabled by default.
 Therefore, using the Pod annotation as opt in only has an effect when the whole pod is annotated to opt out from hint-aware pool selection.

+### Implicit Topological Co-location for Pods and Namespaces

+The `ColocatePods` or `ColocateNamespaces` configuration options control whether the policy will try to co-locate, that is allocate topologically close, containers within the same Pod or K8s namespace.

+Both of these options are false by default.
+Setting them to true is a shorthand for adding to each container an affinity of weight 10 for all other containers in the same pod or namespace.

+Containers with user-defined affinities are never extended with either of these co-location affinities.
+However, such containers can still have affinity effects on other containers that do get extended with co-location.
+Therefore mixing user- defined affinities with implicit co-location requires both careful consideration and a thorough understanding of affinity evaluation, or it should be avoided altogether.

 ## Cold Start